 While you can take steps to alleviate most symptoms of canine dementia, once a dog starts losing control of its elimination, it's unlikely to regain full control.

 Some dog owners use doggie diapers for severe cases of incontinence.
-It may take several tries to find a product that your dog won't hate and that can sufficiently handle its messes, and sometimes baby diapers may be used to provide a more "snug" fit.
+It may take several tries to find a product that your dog won't hate and that can sufficiently handle its messes, or you might try using baby diapers to provide a more "snug" fit.

 If your dog is more of a "leaker," it may tend to lose control of its bladder while sleeping.
-Investing in a special doggie bed may not be necessary; often the blue absorbent sheets used in hospital beds will help reduce the need for cleanup.
-You may also consider
+Investing in a special doggie bed may not be necessary; often the blue absorbent sheets used in hospital beds will help to reduce the need for cleanup.

 When cleaning up after your dog's messes, be sure to use a cleaner that will eliminate the odor, such as an enzymatic cleaner, so your dog doesn't pick up the scent later and think it's found a new toilet area.

-Dealing with a pet as it ages can be challenging and emotional.
-Educating yourself can offer support while living with a pet in its senior years.
+Dealing with a pet as it ages can be a challenging and emotional experience, but educating yourself can help you offer your pet a comfortable, happy life in its senior years.